How To Get More Cycles Out Of Lithium Ion Cells

 Not all chargers let you change the charge current.
 So, if possible, get a charger that has that feature.
 If you don’t want to have to adjust the settings, then you could always buy an undersized charger.
 For example, if your battery pack calls for a 4 amp charger, you could always get a 3 amp charger.
 We also put together a guide on how to build a bench power supply and charger, with this you will be able to fully customize your charging parameters.

 The slower charger will be compatible with your battery, and it will stress your cells less.
-The ability to lower charge current is crucial for extending the cycle life of your 18650 battery pack.
+The ability to lower charge current is critical for extending the cycle life of your 18650 battery pack.
 We also did a write-up on the best 18650 chargers and testers, you can check that article out to find chargers that allow more flexibility.

 Lowering Your Discharge Current